MUHAMMAD REZA SHAH 1941 - 1979

 Oil nationalisation: Mossadeq 1951 - 1953

 Muhammad Mossadeq, born in 1882, was the youngest elected member of the First Majlis (1905 - 1907) - too young in fact to be allowed to sit (members had to be 30).
 He had Qajar connections, and had studied law in Europe.
 He opposed the Anglo-Persian oil deal in 1919.
 He retired from politics in 1925, having failed to prevent Reza Khan becoming shah, and been imprisoned for his views.
 In 1949, he founded the National Front, a coalition of parties opposed to the continuing British monopoly of the oil industry.
 In 1951, the National Front won power in the Majlis.
 Important social reforms were introduced: sick pay for factory workers, abolition of forced labour, a Land Reform Act which made landlords set aside funds for tenants' benefits.
 In March the AIOC was nationalised, its 1933 concession cancelled, its assets seized.
 In May Mossadeq was named Prime Minister.
-In a speech in June, he claimed:
+He was supported by 95% of the population, according to the US ambassador.
+In a speech in June, Mossaddeq claimed:

 With the oil revenues we could meet our entire budget and combat poverty, disease, and backwardness among our people ...
 By the elimination of the power of the British company, we would also eliminate corruption and intrigue ...
 Iran will have achieved its economic and political independence.